In The News

 The cornerstone programs include:

 The Learn 2 Live Again program (L2L), is a 5 day residential program which teaches the user basic information about their condition, the several aspects involved in a complete biopsychosocial treatment plan, and various coping mechanisms at their disposal.
-It includes adventurous group activities such as martial arts, climbing, horses, as well as various meditations.
-Group therapy sessions will also be delivered to equip the user with basic cognitive and behavioural skills.
+The goal of the program is a management plan for PTSD to prevent suicide.
+It includes adventurous group activities such as martial arts, climbing, and horses, as well as more calming activities such as stained glass work, and various meditations. the material covers the eight aspects of PTSD management including basic information, therapies, support group, addictions, coping skills, lifestyle issues, support network management, and medications (including pharmaceuticals and cannabis).
+Basic cognitive and behavioural therapy (CBT) tools and skills will be communicated in dealing with current symptoms but there will be no processing of individual traumas.
+In fact, we actually discourage this sort of trauma talk as they may agitate themselves or others.

-The two programs together would graduate 120 participants including 80 dogs per year.
-Further, the program would have 40 mentors returning for support and guidance to the current cohort as part of ongoing inclusion in the Valhalla program.
+The two programs together would graduate up to 50 participants including several dogs per year (subject to availability).
+Further, the program would have mentors returning for support and guidance to the current cohort as part of ongoing inclusion in the Valhalla program.

 Other aspects of the program are community education programs and fundraising, chaplaincy / peer support and crisis intervention capacity, an Oathtaker Support Group for PTSD, and a free martial arts training initiative known as Veterans Jiu Jitsu.